GameTimeline

 Overview

-Watch after Season 1, before Season 2, for Vesemir context.
+Watch after Season 1 and before Season 2 for maximum Vesemir context.
+Skip-safe if you only want live-action seasons.

 3. The Witcher — Season 2